 Put the completed requisition in the side pocket of the plastic bag containing the sewage sample.
 Do not place the requisition inside the plastic bag with the sample.

 Refer to Instructions for Official Agencies Submitting Water Samples to the Public Health Ontario Laboratory2 for step by step instructions for completing the documentation and submitting/relinquishing the sample.

 Timing of Specimen Collection

 Ensure adequate time to collect and transport the sample to the laboratory.
-It must be tested within one calendar day of collection.
+All suspected sewage contaminated samples must be shipped within 24 hours of collection and tested within one calendar day of collection.